The Monumental Push Behind Getting That Package Delivered By Christmas

 "They're actually shaped to be put into the belly of an aircraft," he says.

-These cans came off of FedEx planes at O'Hare airport, and now, workers unload their contents — 300 to 600 packages of various sizes from each can — and place them onto conveyer belts that move them through the facility.
-Murphy says that, along the way, workers scan the packages with handheld scanners.
+These cans came off FedEx planes at O'Hare airport, and now, workers unload their contents — 300 to 600 packages of various sizes from each can — and place them onto conveyer belts that move them through the facility.
+Murphy says that along the way, workers scan the packages with handheld scanners.

 "A lot of the bar codes are encoded with specific information that's gonna help us determine what truck and what route and then what order sequence that they're delivered in," he says.
 "They're also putting a small label on it that helps our couriers down here that are filling the trucks know which side of the belt that goes on, what numbered truck that goes in, and what position it's loaded to into the truck."